EdAlita/lung_registration/README.md

 This project is licensed under the Creative Common Lincense - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgments
-- Hat tip to anyone whose code was used
-- Inspiration
+- To my mental stability for not pulling the trigger
-- etc
+- ChatGPT

 (Note: Replace placeholders with actual information, including links to CONTRIBUTING.md, LICENSE.md, and detailed results.)